-Principal adverse imp Principal adverse impact indicators Data Source 2021 2022 Explanation Actions planned and targets set for the next reference period Actions taken geographic areas and/or the type of operation ATLAS reviews portfolio Rate of accidents Rate of accidents in investee companies expressed as a weighted average Sustainalytics 1.84% 3.51% The increase in the recordable work-related injuries rate can be attributed to the addition of Enel, which had a significant number of work-related injuries.
-Limited data availability further magnified the impact of adding a company with substantial data on the overall PAI number.
-ATLAS reviews portfolio company performance and risk exposure against Optional PAIs 1-3 through internal due diligence as well as specialist external data providers.
-Portfolio company performance and risk exposure is monitored on a weekly basis by the ATLAS Investment Committee and any issues identified are then reviewed by the ATLAS investment team and, if deemed potentially material, will result in a formal PAI investigation process (see section 5.1 in the responsible investment report).
+Principal Adv erse Impact indicators Data Source 2022 2023 Explanation Actions planned and targets set for the next reference period Actions taken Rate of accidents Rate of accidents in investee companies expressed as a weighted average Sustainalytics 4% 28% Data availability is very low and unavailable data are excluded by ATLAS from the average.
+The change over 2023 was due mostly to changes in data availability rather than underlying portfolio and company changes.
+ATLAS reviews portfolio company performance and risk exposure against Optional PAIs through internal due diligence as well as specialist external data providers.
+Portfolio company performance and risk exposure is monitored on a weekly basis by the ATLAS Investment Committee and any issues identified are then reviewed by the ATLAS investment team and, if deemed potentially material, will result in a formal PAI investigation process (see Section 5).
 None

-Source: ATLAS Infrastructure, Sustainalytics, TruCost as at 31 December 2022
+Source: ATLAS Infrastructure, Sustainalytics, as of 31 December 2022 and 2023